Sunday, June 7, 2026

 David Hockney Large Interior Los Angeles

 My favourite artist is the re-inventive artist David Hockney.
-Hockney is known for his experimentation with different mediums, including painting, drawing, printmaking, photography, and digital art.
+Hockney is known for his experimentation with different media, including painting, drawing, printmaking, photography, and digital art.
 David has embraced technology in his art, using an iPad to create digital drawings and prints in recent years.
 He was born in Bradford, West Yorkshire, in 1937.
 He is one of the most influential and celebrated British artists of the 20th century.
 Known for his vibrant, colourful paintings, often featuring the landscapes and people of his native Yorkshire.
 David Hockney is known for his groundbreaking work in digital art, photography, and stage design.

 Hockney has a long association with Salts Mill and the surrounding area.
-In the 1960s and 70s, he lived and worked in the nearby village of Eldwick, and was a frequent visitor to Saltaire and its galleries.
+In the 1960s and 70s, he lived and worked in the nearby village of Eldwick and was a frequent visitor to Saltaire and its galleries.
 Then in 1983, he donated a large collection of his works to the newly opened Salts Mill gallery, which now houses over 400 of his pieces, including paintings, prints, photographs, and drawings.

-Salts mill and exhibitions
+Salts Mill and exhibitions

 In addition to its impressive Hockney collection, Salts Mill also hosts a wide range of other exhibitions and events, showcasing the work of local and international artists, as well as offering talks, workshops, and other educational programs.
 The mill is also home to a number of independent shops and cafes, making it a popular destination for visitors and locals alike.